girip11/python_learning/misc/type_hinting_python.md

-# Type hinting in python
+# Type hinting in python (From Python 3.6 onwards)

 * Use **Mypy** package and its corresponding extension in vscode.